-When looking at TV screen sizes, it is important to note that the inches are measured diagonally across the screen from opposite corners.
+When learning how to measure TV screen sizes, it is important to note that the inches are measured diagonally across the screen from opposite corners.
 You will also need to gauge your TV’s height and width to make sure that it fits in its designated location.
-For instance, the Samsung 75-Inch 4K UHD LED Smart TV is 75” with the included stand — that’s 65.9” in width and 41.1” in height.
+For instance, the Samsung 75 Inch 4K UHD LED Smart TV is 75” with the included stand — that’s 65.9” in width and 41.1” in height.

 Are you looking for an easy way to determine whether your new television will fit?
-Try cutting out a poster-board with your TV’s dimensions and placing it where your TV will call home!
+Try cutting out a poster board with your TV’s dimensions and place it where your TV will call home!

 As TV technology progresses, varying forms of picture quality and resolution become sharp focus points — especially when determining what size TV you want.
 This is because resolution and picture quality can dictate how close you’re able to sit in front of a larger TV without seeing pixelation.
 So, decide early on whether you prefer an ultra-high-definition TV (also known as 4K or UHD) or a now standard, high-definition TV (HDTV, Full HD, or 1080p).

 Additionally, it’s important to determine what you’ll be viewing most on your TV to figure out which resolution is right for you.
 For instance, if your video game console or favorite streaming apps offer a high-definition resolution, you’ll want a TV that can accommodate them.
 And with more video game and streaming content being offered in 4K and ultra high-definition, a QLED, OLED, or UHD TV is a no-brainer when you want the ultimate viewing experience!